Pentraxins: Serum amyloid P component

 Serum amyloid P component is a vertebrate protein that is identical to tissue forms of amyloid P component.
 It is found in all types of amyloid deposits, in glomerular basement membrane and in elastic fibres in blood vessels.
 SAP binds to various lipoprotein ligands in a calcium-dependent manner, and it has been suggested that, in mammals, this may have important implications in atherosclerosis and amyloidosis.

 Hamster female protein

-Hamster female protein is a SAP homologue found in Mesocricetus auratus (Golden hamster).
+Hamster female protein is a SAP homologue found in Mesocricetus auratus (the Golden hamster).
 The concentration of this plasma protein is altered by sex steroids and stimuli that elicit an acute phase response.

 Nervous system

 Pentraxin proteins expressed in the nervous system are neural pentraxin I (NPTXI) and II (NPTXII).
 NPTXI and NPTXII are homologous and can exist within one species.
 It is suggested that both proteins mediate the uptake of synaptic macromolecules and play a role in synaptic plasticity.
 Apexin, a sperm acrosomal protein, is a homologue of NPTXII found in Cavia porcellus (Guinea pig).